awsdocs/amazon-opensearch-service-developer-guide/doc_source/request-signing.md

 }
 ```

-Other alternatives include using an AWS Request Signing Interceptor and/or the high-level REST client\.
-See [this sample](https://github.com/awsdocs/amazon-opensearch-service-developer-guide/tree/master/sample_code/java/aws-request-signing-apache-interceptor).
+Other alternatives include using an AWS Request Signing Interceptor and/or the high\-level REST client\.
+See [this sample](https://github.com/awsdocs/amazon-opensearch-service-developer-guide/tree/master/sample_code/java/aws-request-signing-apache-interceptor)

 **Tip**
-Both signed examples use the default credential chain\.
+This sample uses the default credential chain\.
 Run `aws configure` using the AWS CLI to set your credentials\.

 ## Python<a name="request-signing-python"></a>